Smokey Joe’s Diner

 Coffee is good (rather than great) and a vanilla milkshake was predictably a sugary hit.
 That thing happened where your drinks arrive and by the time your food arrives you’ve finished them.
 So, you don’t order another coffee ‘cos it probably won’t arrive until you’ve finished your food.
 Etc, etc. So service was a little slow, but other phrases to describe that are ‘relaxed’ and ‘Sunday morningish’.
 It’s not as if there’s nothing to distract you while you wait.
 Bagels were soft and chewy in the right proportion.

 On a subsequent visit service was very slow and chaotic.
 It really could be an issue if time is tight when you go.
 On the brighter side the hoardings were down and Bennington Street is on the up.
 Monty Smith, the clothes shop has set up recently and there are some other interesting businesses here.
 And I can’t really think of anything like Smokey Joe’s in Cheltenham, maybe Bill’s.
-But that restaurant s not as as creative and interesting and it’s a chain restaurant.
+But that restaurant is definitely not as as creative and interesting and it’s a chain restaurant.